chrislee35/orange3-nlp-book/chapters/15/RAGs.md

 ---

-## 15.3 Using RAG in Orange with `orange3-ollama`
+## 15.3 Using RAG in Orange with `orange3-nlp`

-The `orange3-ollama` module provides two key widgets to support RAG:
+The `orange3-nlp` module provides two key widgets to support RAG:

-### 🧱 `Ollama Reference Database`
+### 🧱 `Reference Library`

 - Accepts a set of documents or text rows.
 - Builds an **embedding-based vector index**.
 - Stores documents and metadata locally for retrieval.

-### 🔍 `Ollama RAG Query`
+- Returns top matching excerpts from the input documents based on a user query.

-- Accepts a user query and a reference database.
+### 🔍 `Ollama RAG`

-- Retrieves top matches and constructs a context-aware prompt.
+- Accepts a user prompt and reference excerpts from the library.
-- Sends the prompt to the LLM and displays the generated answer.
+- Sends the prompt with the input context to the LLM and displays the generated answer.

 ---